- Distance from Seattle: 136 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.For dinner, score a seat on the outdoor patio at Café Brio, which serves seafood caught daily off of Vancouver Island, along with handcut pasta and mostly organic produce with a decidedly Northwest twist (for example, a spring menu might feature asparagus and nettles).
-While the restaurant isn't specifically geared toward families, kids are well accommodated, especially considering that most dishes can be ordered in half portions.
+2For dinner, score a seat on the outdoor patio at Café Brio, which serves seafood caught daily off of Vancouver Island, along with handcut pasta and mostly organic produce with a decidedly Northwest twist (for example, a spring menu might feature asparagus and nettles).
+While the restaurant isn't specifically geared toward families, kids are well accommodated, especially because most dishes can be ordered in half portions.
 Parents will appreciate the extensive wine list focused on British Columbia selections.

-3.For dessert with a view of the harbor, stop into The Soda Shoppe for an old-fashioned malted milkshake, root beer float, or cherry-topped ice cream sundae.
+3For dessert with a view of the harbor, stop into The Soda Shoppe (801 Government Street; +1 250-382-4249) for an old-fashioned malted milkshake, root beer float, or cherry-topped ice cream sundae.
 It's a sweet ending for your first evening in Victoria.

-2.Hop aboard the Grey Line Victoria (Butchart Gardens Express) bus to Butchart Gardens, where you'll explore Vancouver Island's flower power, about 20 minutes north of downtown Victoria.
+2Hop aboard the Gray Line Victoria (Butchart Gardens Express) bus to Butchart Gardens, where you'll explore Vancouver Island's flower power, about twenty minutes north of downtown Victoria.
 These world-renowned gardens show off 55 acres of vibrant splendor, from rose-dappled arbors to fern-fringed waterfalls.
 A vintage carousel ride for the kids and awe-inspiring 70-foot fountain make this attraction a winning choice for the whole family.

-4.Explore Pacific Northwest history with a visit to the Royal BC Museum, which is one is one of Victoria's leading attractions.
+4Explore Pacific Northwest history with a visit to the Royal BC Museum, which is one of Victoria's leading attractions.
 Enter a cedar-scented longhouse of the local First Nations People, listen to a train shake the rafters in the replica Victorian Village, or come face-to-face with a woolly mammoth in the natural history exhibit.

 Where to Stay

 You can't miss the chateau-like roofline of The Fairmont Empress (rooms from $230/night)—she's a focal point for the Inner Harbour with elegant, chandelier-appointed public spaces.
-The property is unexpectedly kid friendly, with activities like scavenger hunts and marmot watching, an indoor pool (request a kid-sized robe), and free meals off the children's menu for kids under 5 years (kids aged 6-12 eat for half price off the regular menu).
-Babysitting services also are available should you wish to have a night out—or a spa treatment.
+The property is unexpectedly kid-friendly, with activities like scavenger hunts and marmot watching, an indoor pool (request a kid-sized robe), and free meals off the children's menu for kids under five years (kids aged six to twelve eat for half price off the regular menu).
+Babysitting services also are available, should you wish to have a night out—or a spa treatment.

-For less-expensive digs, settle into the rooms at the Royal Scot Hotel & Suites (rooms from $120/night), which offers large 1- and 2-bedroom suites equipped with kitchens.
-A pool, hot tub, board-game room, laundry room and on-site mini-grocery make this a must-stay for families.
-The shuttle service will deliver you to downtown destinations and the ferry, although most central downtown locales are only about a 10-minute walk away.
+For less-expensive digs, settle into the rooms at the Royal Scot Hotel & Suites (rooms from $120/night), which offers large one- and two-bedroom suites equipped with kitchens.
+A pool, hot tub, boardgame room, laundry room, and onsite mini-grocery make this a must-stay for families.
+The shuttle service will deliver you to downtown destinations and the ferry, although most central downtown locales are only about a ten-minute walk away.

 When to Go